go-godo/godo/README.md

     }

     func main() {
-        Gosu(Tasks)
+        Godo(Tasks)
     }

-To run "views" task from terminal

-    # from parent dir of tasks/
+To run "server" task from parent dir of `tasks/`

-    gosu views
+    godo server

-To rerun "views" whenever any `*.go.html` file changes
+To rerun "server" and its dependencies whenever any `*.go.html`  or `*.go` file changes

-    gosu views --watch
+    godo server --watch

 To run the "default" task which runs "hello" and "views"

-    gosu
+    godo

 Task names may add a "?" suffix meaning only run once even when watching